- Learning to walk is a major physical milestone for babies and typically occurs between nine and 15 months of age.

-When is my baby going to start walking?
+When will my baby start walking?

-- By 7 and 10 months most babies learn to crawl (although some babies never crawl before walking).
+- By 7 and 10 months, most babies learn to crawl (although some babies never crawl before walking).

 What about baby proofing?